Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Transfer/Tax form (APV9T).
 This is currently available on the ICBC site.
 Original signatures are required.
 If you’re selling to a dealer, they may download this for you.

 Other documents you need for a faster, easier sale

 - Government-issued ID.
-Most buyers want to see that you are who you say you are, so make sure you have a valid piece of ID on you.
+Buyers will want to see that you are who you say you are, so make sure you have a valid piece of ID on you.

 - CARFAX report.
-You may be asked to supply a copy of your vehicle’s CARFAX report to prove that it hasn’t been involved in any accidents or thefts.
+To make your car more attractive, you can supply a copy of your vehicle’s CARFAX report to prove that it hasn’t been involved in any accidents or thefts.
 The report costs between $44 and $61.

 - Inspection report.
 Get your car inspected at an inspection facility near you to show buyers your car meets BC’s safety standards.
 The cost is around $200.

 - Maintenance records.
 It can help to provide routine maintenance receipts for oil changes, air filters and other repairs to show you’ve taken care of your car.

 How to sell a car privately in BC